fjp/fjp.github.io/_posts/ros/2019-03-06-ros-kalman-filter.md

 | /odom | /odom |
 | /mobile_base/sensors/imu_data | /imu_data |

-These modifications can be achieved by modifying the ekf launch file robot_pose_ekf.launch in the src folder of the ekf package in order to turn off the 3D odometry.
+These modifications can be achieved by editing the ekf launch file `robot_pose_ekf.launch` in the `src` folder of the ekf package in order to turn off the 3D odometry.

 {% highlight xml %}
 <launch>